The purpose of our team

-There are also strategic meetings between the Senior Leadership team with HEE Thames Valley, and the Senior Leadership Teams of the Trusts, which includes information from the Quality Team.
+There are also strategic meetings between the Senior Leadership team with NHSE Thames Valley, and the Senior Leadership Teams of the Trusts, which includes information from the Quality Team.

 We work closely with the Trainee Advisory Committee (TAC) who help provide intelligence and information regarding the clinical learning environment and training concerns.